sotoblanco/Machine-Learning-Tutorials/README.md

 ### 1- Advance Learning Algorithms Coursera by Andrew Ng

-Foward propagation is a sequence of steps in Neural Networks to return an output.
+Forward propagation is a sequence of steps in Neural Networks to return an output.

-This are the step for build a NN:
+These are the step for build a NN:

 - Select the number of hidden layers
 - Select the neurons in each hidden layer

-Behind scenes the calculation will be the activation value in each layer that will serve as input for the next layer, this type of sequential steps is called foward propagation.
+Behind scenes the calculation will be the activation value in each layer that will serve as input for the next layer, this type of sequential steps is called forward propagation.

 ![foward_propagation](https://user-images.githubusercontent.com/46135649/182459488-20ed66a0-dc75-4d75-8bc9-b292f9f9b9d3.png)

+### 2- TensorFlow Certificate by Zero to Mastery

+Evaluating a TensorFlow model

+For evaluating a TF model we need to visualize

+- The data - what data are we working with?
+What does it look like?
+- The model itself - what does our model look like?
+- The training of a model - how does a model perform while it learns?
+- The predictions of the model - how do the predictions of a model line up against the ground truth

+### 3- Designing Machine Learning Systems by Chip Huyen

+**Transactional databases** are designed to have low latency and high availability requirements.
+Transactional databases has 4 characteristics:

+- Atomicity: All steps in a transaction are completed as a group
+- Consistency: All transactions must follow predefined rules
+- Isolation: To guarantee that two transactions happen at the same time
+- Durability: To guarantee that once a transaction has been committed, it will remain committed even in the case of a system failure.

+> An interesting paradigm in the last decade has been to decouple storage from processing (also known as compute), as adopted by many data vendors including Google’s BigQuery, Snowflake, IBM, and Teradata.
+In this paradigm, the data can be stored in the same place, with a processing layer on top that can be optimized for different types of queries.

+### 4- Machine Learning with Python by FreeCodeCamp

+NLP allows evaluating the sentiment of words in a sentence by converting them into integers.
+The output is a numerical value between 0 and 1 that denotes the probability of a positive sentence.
+We can add a threshold to our decisions to classify them into positive or negative.

+### 5- Machine Learning Crash Course by Google Developers

+**Embeddings** Allow you ow to transform your data into numerical values and represent them as numerical values, from which you can calculate how similar they are based on location in a multidimensional space.
+Embeddings make it easier to do ML on large inputs.

+One thing to remember is that the dimensions representing your data are hyperparameters that can be optimized.
+As a rule of thumb, you want to apply the fourth root of the possible values in our outcome.

+-Higher dimesional embeddings can represent accurately the representation between input values

+-More dimensions increase the chance of overfitting and leads to slower training